Cognigy/Documentation/docs/insights/dashboards/goals.md

 ---
 title: "Goals"
 slug: "goals"
-description: "The Goals Dashboard highlights goal tracking, completion status, time and cost metrics, step-by-step analysis, and the business impact of AI Agents."
+description: "The Goals Dashboard highlights goal tracking, completion status, time and cost metrics, and the business impact of AI Agents."
 hidden: false
 ---

 # Goals

-The _Goals Dashboard_ highlights goal tracking, completion status, time and cost metrics, step-by-step analysis, and the business impact of AI Agents in the following charts:
+The _Goals Dashboard_ highlights goal tracking, completion status, time and cost metrics, and the business impact of AI Agents in the following charts:

 - [Indicators](#indicators)
 - [Line charts](#line-charts)